 Our favourite rooms

-Leave extra space in your suitcase if you're hitting up Holt Renfrew, the designer super-store.
+Leave extra space in your suitcase – the neighbourhood is stocked full of boutique shops, as well as Holt Renfrew, the designer super-store.

-There's no gym on site, but you can get free passes to spin classes at Ride Cycle Club and yoga sessions at Good Space.
+There's no gym on site, but you can get free passes to spin classes at 6ix Cycle Spin Studio and yoga sessions at Good Space.

-It's more of an adult stay, but nippers are welcome if not particularly catered to.
+It's more of an adult stay, but children are welcome – adjoining rooms are available for larger families.

 All cleaning products are environmentally friendly, and this being Canada, recycling is excellent.